 5. Recognising assumptions

 Each section will consist of a passage of text followed by a statement.
-You'll need to evaluate the statement in relation to the passage in order to answer the question being asked of you.
+You'll need to evaluate the statement about the passage to answer the question being asked of you.
 The questions on this section of the test are multiple choice, and you'll be timed.

 As you can see from reading the titles of the five sections of the test, the skills being tested are essential for every lawyer working for Linklaters.